iflee2002i013/A-simple-example-of-VCS-verdi-simulation-Script/README.md

 ## Quick Start Simulation
 - Enter `make all` in the terminal to quickly compile, simulate, and open the Verdi GUI.
 - Enter `make clc` in the terminal to quickly clear the workspace.
+After executing `make all` and successfully compiling, if you make any changes to the RTL code, you can recompile by executing `make com` instead of running `make all` again.

 ## Support for RTL File Path Import
 - By entering `make sch` in the terminal, all files ending with .v in the rtl folder are appended to the filelist.f file.
 Use `make csch` to delete the filelist.f file.